Tangerine-Community/docker-tangerine-tree/README.md

 This will build, compile, and minify the js.
 Once it displays "Finished 'default'" you may terminate the program.

+# Developing the client app

+Do not develop using the code in the client directory; instead, check out [Tangerine](https://github.com/Tangerine-Community/Tangerine) and develop from that repository's client.
+Once you are done, copy client back into this respository and tag.

 Happy coding!